Forex Education

 Fixed percentage risk per trade represents a position-sized method where traders define risk percentage for each trade and fixed percentage risk for the whole portfolio.

 Just like fixed dollar position sizing methods, this method is also straightforward to use.
 In this method, traders decide a certain percentage of their total capital to take each trade.
+It depends on the financial market you are trading in, but having a risk of around one or two percent is ideal.
 For forex, this kind of anti-martingale position sizing method is beneficial.
-It depends on the financial market you are trading in, but having a risk of around one or two percent is ideal.

-If a trader has a trading capital of $100,000 and 1% risk per trade, he can risk $1000 using this position sizing technique.
+Position sizing example: If a trader has a trading capital of $100,000 and 1% risk per trade, he can risk $1000 using this position sizing technique.
 If a trader has a trading capital of $100,000 and 1% risk per the whole portfolio, then he can risk, for example, two trades per 0.5% ($500 per trade) or four trades per 0.25% ($250 per trade), etc. using this position sizing technique.

 In this method, you focus more on percentage instead of dollar value.
 If you increase your trading capital, your risk-taking appetite would automatically increase.
 And in case you decide to reduce your capital, it would adjust automatically.
 Thus, it’s also an anti-martingale strategy.

-4. Volatility-based position sizing
+ATR position sizing

 Position size =f (ATR)